Type 1 Diabetes: Children Living With the Disease

 What is type 1 diabetes?

-Type 1 diabetes is a lifelong disease that develops when the pancreas stops making insulin.
+Type 1 diabetes develops when the pancreas stops making insulin.
 Your body needs insulin to let sugar (glucose) move from the blood into the body's cells, where it can be used for energy or stored for later use.

 Without insulin, the sugar cannot get into the cells to do its work.
 It stays in the blood instead.
 This can cause high blood sugar levels.
 A person has diabetes when the blood sugar is too high.